DavidCradock/DC/README.md

 - Download and install Visual studio
 - Load the X.sln file into Visual studio, hit compile, done.

+TODO
+Convert all of String to use functions in DCCommon string

 Notes...

 No logging because it's not needed overhead and I usually implement logging, then never use it.
 The debugger is well suited for, surprise, debugging.
 The logs never help me.